niquefaDiego/rubytify-ror/README.md

 SPOTIFY_AUTH_ENDPOINT_URL=https://accounts.spotify.com/api/token
 ```

-## Local setup
+You can set them in `config/local_env.yml`.

+### Database

-Postgres is required in the local setup, you can start it by running:
+A postgres instance is required, you can start it by running:

 ```
 docker-compose up -d
 ```

 You can explore the development and test databases as follows: